KuttKatrea/hexo-plugins/source/plantuml/index.md

 @enduml
 {% endplantuml %}

-From file:
+### From file

 ~~~
 {% plantuml_from_file diagram.puml %}
 ~~~

+> Using this tag will not update the diagram when editing the `puml` file.
+You should also re-save the markdown file or restart the server.

 {% plantuml_from_file diagram.puml %}

-From file, as PNG:
+### From file, as PNG

 ~~~
 {% plantuml_from_file diagram.puml format=png %}